Website Crisis and opportunity

 Javascript Modules

-The hamburger menu includes a Log in button so that site owners can log in and change any of the content using an inline What You See Is What You Get editor.
+This platform lets website owners log in to the platform and directly change the content using an inline What You See Is What You Get editor.

-There's a lot of functionality required to edit a website - you need code for the owner to select and download fonts from Google for example.
-You need code to save every content change to a database, plus a whole lot more code to assemble the required resources and publish the website.
+There's a lot of functionality required to edit and publish a website - you need code for the owner to select and download fonts from Google for example.
+You need code to automatically save changes in a database and upload images.

-The important point is that you should never have to load all that code all of the time every time you want to change something.
-Javascript modules allow us to design complex web applications in such a way that the user only downloads the Javascript they actually need.
+Website owners should never have to download all that code all of the time every time they want to change something.
+Javascript modules now enable complex web applications to be engineered in such a way that the owner only downloads the Javascript needed for the specific task at hand.

 Security

-When you have a full editing application one login away from the world of internet users, you had better be sure that no one can hack in to your system and delete your web site unless you don't pay a ransom.
+The other is security.
+When you have a content editing application one login away from a world of internet users, you had better be sure that no one can hack in to the application and delete your website or worse unless you pay a ransom.

-For this reason the platform does not use cookies or passwords.
+For this reason the platform uses digitally signed JSON web tokens instead of cookies and passwords.

-As it happens, there's no realistic way that anyone externally can steal your tokens because all sites are created with a strict Content Security Policy.
+As it happens, it's not possible to steal the tokens online because the platform unconditionally publishes all sites with a strict Content Security Policy.

 Content Security Policy

-You can see for yourself at the Security Headers web site.
+You can see for yourself how this platform's security measures up at the Security Headers web site.

 User Experience